bcgov/MyGovBC-notification-server/docs/_docs/api-notification.md

 ```
 PATCH /notifications/{id}
 ```
-This API is mainly used for changing the state of an inApp notification.
+This API is mainly used for updating an inApp notification.

 * inputs
   * notification id